-The Collegiate Licensing Company (CLC) handles access and approval for all BU’s registered marks and logos.
-CLC administers all external requests for use of BU indicia.
+IMG College Licensing (IMGCL) handles access and approval for all BU’s registered marks and logos.
+IMGCL administers all external requests for use of BU indicia.

-Advertisers and corporate sponsors interested in using BU indicia must also apply through CLC.
+Advertisers and corporate sponsors interested in using BU indicia must also apply through IMGCL.

 Companies that have done work for the University may list BU’s name with other customers.
 These companies may include photographs—provided they are generic to the location—of the actual work area.